 - When the cake has cooled completely, make the icing.

 - In a small bowl, whisk the icing sugar with 15 mL (1 tablespoon) lemon juice.
-The mixture will be very thick.
-Pour it on top of the cake and using a spoon, nudge the thick icing gently so that it drips down over the edge, decoratively.
+You can adjust the consistency with more juice or more icing sugar as needed.
+Pour it on top of the cake and use a spoon to nudge the icing gently so that it drips down over the edge decoratively.

 - Serve plain or with fresh raspberries (optional).